 |DT review||3 out of 5 stars||4 out of 5 stars||4.5 out of 5 stars|

-It’s a little odd comparing last year’s tech to what’s current — there’s no doubt the Galaxy Note 7 will beat out its predecessor and the Galaxy S6 Edge Plus.
-It’s powered by Qualcomm’s quad-core Snapdragon 820, which benchmark site AnTuTu placed at the top of its high-performing smartphone chips list.
+It’s a little odd comparing old tech to what’s a little more current — there’s no doubt the Galaxy Note 7 will beat out its predecessor and the Galaxy S6 Edge Plus.
+It’s powered by Qualcomm’s quad-core Snapdragon 820, which placed above any other chips when it was first released.
 Samsung even has a newer Exynos 8890 chip that will be powering the international variant of the Galaxy Note 7, compared to the default chip found in the other two smartphones.
 That’s not to say that the 7420 Exynos chip is poor — it’s still a high-performing chip, but both the 8890 and 820 are a step above it.

 All three devices have 4GB of RAM, which should be plenty enough for multi-tasking.
 They all also have the same 2,560 x 1440p Super AMOLED Quad HD 5.7-inch screen and a fingerprint sensor.
 Hardware-wise, the Galaxy S6 Edge Plus is the lightest, but the Note 7 comes in second.
 In terms of internal storage, the Note 7 wins thanks to its support for a MicroSD card.
 The Galaxy S6 Edge Plus and Note 5 have 32GB and 64GB options — the Note 7 only has one 64GB option, but the added slot lets you bump that number up to 320GB if you get a 256GB MicroSD card.